Workplace hazard controls for COVID-19

 Hazard controls for COVID-19 in workplaces are the application of occupational safety and health methodologies for hazard controls to the prevention of COVID-19.
-Vaccination is the most effective way to protect against severe illness or death from COVID-19.
-Multiple layers of controls are recommended, including measures such as remote work and flextime, increased ventilation, personal protective equipment (PPE) and face coverings, social distancing, and enhanced cleaning programs.
+Multiple layers of controls are recommended, including measures such as remote work and flextime, personal protective equipment (PPE) and face coverings, social distancing, and enhanced cleaning programs.
+Recently, engineering controls have been emphasized, particularly stressing the importance of HVAC systems meeting a minimum of 5 air changes per hour with ventilation or MERV-13 filters, as well as the installation of UVGI systems in public areas.

 Hazard controls

-Vaccination is the most effective way to protect against severe illness or death from COVID-19.
-Breakthrough infections happen in only a small proportion of people who are fully vaccinated.

 The U.S. Occupational Safety and Health Administration (OSHA) recommends implementing multiple layers of controls, including measures such as remote work and flextime, engineering controls (especially increased ventilation), administrative controls such as vaccination policies, personal protective equipment (PPE), face coverings, social distancing, and enhanced cleaning programs with a focus on high-touch surfaces.

-Preliminary evidence suggests that the small number of fully vaccinated people who do become infected can be infectious and can spread the virus to others.
+Preliminary evidence suggests that fully vaccinated people can become infectious and can spread the virus to others.
 The U.S. Centers for Disease Control and Prevention (CDC) recommends that fully vaccinated people can reduce their risk of becoming infected and potentially spreading it to others by: